vinhta1/Obsidian-Repository/SCCoM/Cases and Episodes/The Weight of Our Hearts.md

 # Playthrough Notes
 ### New Rules and Reminders
 - Whenever Danny heals, a "Change the Game" should be made in order to get rid of statuses.
-- Ongoing statuses as a result of a hard move or a go-toe-to-toe/hit-with-all-you-got should stay longer in general (heavy-hearted-2, for example).
-Of course, context matters always, but getting rid of them early get's rid of how the characters deal with these status.
-Temporary statuses however can still disappear when appropriate and .
+- **Ongoing** statuses as a result of a hard move or a go-toe-to-toe/hit-with-all-you-got should stay longer in general (heavy-hearted-2, for example).
+Of course, context matters always, but getting rid of them early get's rid of how the characters deal with these status. **Temporary** statuses however can still disappear when appropriate and after a move uses it.
 - Don't forget about the jukebox juice, Moonshadow.
 After this case, they will expire if you don't use them the scene the song comes in.
 - Don't forget about crew themes either, and feel free to ask questions or intrude whenever!
 Communicate and cooperate to make a cool story.
 I'll keep trying harder to delay instead of deny moves, to yes-and whenever I can.
 - Peter, I looked up theme improvements, losing the theme isn't a choice written in the book.
 I'd prefer if you lose a theme naturally.